-Comptroller Maragos serves as the fiscal watchdog for Nassau County, which has a population of 1.3 million people and an annual budget of $2.6 billion.
-Comptroller Maragos and his staff:
+Comptroller Jack Schnirman serves as the fiscal watchdog for Nassau County, which has a population of 1.3 million people and an annual budget of approximately $3 billion.
+Comptroller Schnirman and his staff:

 Monitor Nassau’s budget and financial operations

-Audit government agencies and agencies with county contracts to uncover waste and abuse
+Audit government agencies and agencies with county contracts to uncover waste and inefficiencies